 - 1. If the computer is working, create a backup DVD or backup USB flash drive containing all the data files you want to save, and then remove the backup media from the computer. - 2.
 If using recovery DVDs, insert recovery disc #1 into the DVD drive tray, and then close the tray.
-If you are using a recovery USB flash drive, insert the flash drive into a USB port. - If the computer works, from the Start screen, move your cursor to the lower-right corner of the screen to display the charms toolbar, select Settings, select the Power icon, and then select Shut down.
-Or, if the computer is not responding, press and hold the power button for approximately 5 seconds, or until the computer turns off. - 4.
-Disconnect all peripheral devices from the computer except the monitor, keyboard, and mouse.
+If you are using a recovery USB flash drive, insert the flash drive into a USB port. - 3.
+If the computer works, from the Start screen, move your cursor to the lower-right corner of the screen to display the charms toolbar, select Settings, select the Power icon, and then select Shut down.
+Or, from the Windows desktop, right-click the Start button, select Shut down or sign out, and then select Shut down.